mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 Let's try::

-  octez-client transfer 1 from alice to bob --dry-run
+  mavkit-client transfer 1 from alice to bob --dry-run

   Fatal error:
-    The operation will burn ꜩ0.257 which is higher than the configured burn cap (ꜩ0).
+    The operation will burn ṁ0.257 which is higher than the configured burn cap (ṁ0).
      Use `--burn-cap 0.257` to emit this operation.

 The client asks the node to validate the operation (without sending